Gordon Murray: McLaren Cars

+Business ventures

 Gordon Murray Design

-In July 2007 the Gordon Murray Design consultancy was established, and released initial details regarding its upcoming T.25 (Type 25) prototype city car along with mention of a future lightweight, economical supercar project.
+In July 2007 the Gordon Murray Design consultancy was established, and released initial details of its T.25 (Type 25) prototype city car along with mention of a future lightweight, economical supercar project.
 The T25 would be smaller than a Smart Fortwo.

-On 17 November 2008 Gordon Murray won the 'Idea of the Year' accolade at Autocar magazine's annual awards ceremony for the manufacturing process for the T.25.
+In 2008 Murray won the 'Idea of the Year' accolade at Autocar magazine's annual awards ceremony for the manufacturing process for the T.25.

-In November 2009 Gordon Murray Design and Zytek Automotive announced plans to develop an electric-powered version, the T.27.
-The car being a product of a partnership between Murray's company and British technology company Zytek, in charge of building the powertrain.
+In November 2009 Gordon Murray Design and Zytek Automotive announced plans to develop an electric-powered version of the T.25, the T.27.
+This car being a product of a partnership between Murray's company and British technology company Zytek, in charge of building the powertrain.

+The T.25 won the 2010 Royal Automobile Club’s Future Car Challenge, with a 97 miles per gallon fuel consumption over the 60 mile course from Brighton to London.
+The next year the T.27 won the electric car class and best overall.

-A celebration of 50 years of Murray's involvement in the car industry was held called One Formula.
-Every one of Murray's F1 designs was on display along with the McLaren F1 roadcar and examples from his personal car collection, along with hundreds of rock band T-shirts that Murray had amassed over the years.
+In 2019 a celebration of 50 years of Murray's involvement in the car industry was held, called One Formula.
+Every one of Murray's F1 designs was on display along with the McLaren F1 roadcar and examples from his personal car collection, along with hundreds of rock band T-shirts that Murray had collected over the years.
 The book One Formula - 50 years of car design details Murray's designs.

-On 4 August 2020, Murray announced the T.50 sports car, the "logical successor" to the McLaren F1 and incorporating the "fan car" concept of the Brabham BT46B, to be launched in 2022.
+On 4 August 2020, Gordon Murray Automotive announced the T.50 sports car, the "logical successor" to the McLaren F1 and incorporating the "fan car" concept of the Brabham BT46B, which went into production in 2022.

 On 27 January 2022, Gordon Murray Automotive announced the T.33 super car.
-A twin-seater 'day to day' super car with the same engine from the T.50, but built on a new platform to be used by three other future cars.
+A twin-seater, potentially 'day to day' sportscar with the same engine as the T.50, but built on a new platform to be used by three other future cars.

+Gordon Murray Group and Gordon Murray Technologies

+In addition to founding Gordon Murray Design (GMD) in 2007, Murray later established the broader Gordon Murray Group, which includes Gordon Murray Automotive (GMA) and Gordon Murray Technologies (GMT).
+GMT serves as the group's dedicated engineering and technology division, with an expanded focus on electrification, lightweight structures, and future mobility platforms.

+In July 2023, Abu Dhabi–based CYVN Holdings acquired a controlling stake in Gordon Murray Technologies.
+The investment was made to support GMT’s expansion and accelerate its development of electric and autonomous vehicle technologies.